 CONTACT SCDCA'S ID THEFT UNIT

-The Identity Theft Unit offers specific tips for the type(s) of ID theft you are experiencing.
-If you're feeling overwhelmed, contact the Unit and fill out an intake form.
-Call (844) 835-5322 or visit www.consumer.sc.gov.
+The Identity Theft Unit offers tips for the type(s) of ID theft you are facing.
+Our team is ready to help!
+Contact the Unit at (844) 835-5322 or fill out an intake form at consumer.sc.gov.